Apply to transfer school

 HOW LONG DOES THE PROCESS TAKE?

-2-3 school weeks, although this may be longer during busy times and school holidays.
+2-3 school weeks, although this may be longer during busy periods and school holidays.

 APPEALING A DECISION

-If your child cannot be offered a place you will be informed of your right of appeal and also advised about waiting lists.
+If your child cannot be offered a place you will be informed of your right of appeal and waiting list options.
 Waiting lists are ordered in accordance with the school's published admission criteria and there is no guarantee a place will become available via a waiting list.

 FAIR ACCESS PROTOCOL

 We are required by law to operate a Fair Access Protocol for children without a school place, to ensure that ‘vulnerable’ or ‘hard to place’ children can quickly access school places and that all schools admit a fair share of these pupils, who for a variety of reasons need more support.
-If you require further information, please contact our team on 01429 284368.
+If you require further information, please contact the Admissions Team on 01429 284368.

-Should you require assistance in relation to in year school transfers, please contact the Admissions Team on 01429 284368, or email firstname.lastname@example.org
+Should you require further assistance in relation to a school transfer, please contact the Admissions Team on 01429 284368, or email email@example.com